Skip to main content

 Written by Atlas Team

-If you cancel a Shopify app subscription and still see a charge, it usually means Shopify is billing you for usage that happened before the cancellation took effect.
-This is normal in most cases and does not mean your subscription is still active.
+If you cancel your Atlas subscription and still see a charge on your Shopify invoice, it usually means Shopify is billing you for usage that occurred before the cancellation took effect.
+This is normal and does not mean your subscription is still active.

 How Shopify app billing works

-Shopify bills most app subscriptions on a cycle.
-You use the app during the cycle, then Shopify adds the app charge to your next Shopify invoice.
+Shopify bills app subscriptions on a cycle.
+You use the app during the cycle, then Shopify adds the charge to your next invoice.
 Because of this timing, a charge can appear after you cancel if it covers a period when the subscription was still active.

 Where to check what the charge is for

-1. In your Shopify admin, go to Settings, then Billing.
+1. In your Shopify admin, go to Settings → Billing.

 2. Open the invoice that includes the app charge.